-FAN | OR 2 HOUSING HIGH TEMPERATURE
+FAN 1, 2, 3 OR 4 HOUSING HIGH TEMPERATURE

 The temperature high limit located on the fan/burner housing has opened, indicating an over temperature condition has occurred towards the rear of the fan/heater housing.
+The lowest fan/burner is number one, and the top fan/burner would be number four on a four fan dryer.
 This control is set at 200°F and must be manually reset.
-The message will distinguish between fan 1 and 2.